ThamerDraidi/webhook-pipeline/README.md

 - **Dashboard UI**
   Provides a visual interface to monitor pipelines, jobs, users, and metrics in real-time.
   **Reason:** Makes system monitoring easier, gives a clear overview of all ongoing processes, and helps in quick decision-making without manually checking the database.

+©2026 Learning Webhook Pipeline.
+All rights reserved.

+Built with ☯︎ by Thamer Draidi